Private-Surgery-Canada.com

 Clinical Pathway

-Just because you have an abnormal MRI, pain or disability does not mean you will automatically be offered surgery.
-Only after a face-to-face physical examination, can a surgeon determine if you are a candidate for a surgical procedure and the probability of a successful outcome.
+Only after a face-to-face physical examination, can a surgeon (a) determine if you are a candidate for a surgical procedure (your safety) and (b) estimate the probability of a successful outcome (result).

 Post – Operative Plan